The-Astrl-Project/libvoid/README.md

 <!-- Warning text -->
-> [!WARNING]
+> [!NOTE]
-> This repository is under heavy development.
-Code will break/change.
+> This repository is under moderate development.
+Code will change but hopefully not break.
 You have been warned.

 <!-- Move text down -->
 <br>